ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

     "status": "github cloned"
 }
 ```
-Below is example output for a build, which failed due to a container registry login problem:
+The following example output is for a build, which failed due to a container registry login problem:
 ```
 INFO:__main__:status: response={
     "build_image_tag": "1.3.0",